#1 fund for weathering market ups and downs3

 You may be eligible for a transfer bonus when you open a Retirement Income account.
 Log in to Member Online to see your estimate.

-Before you open a QSuper Retirement Income account, make sure you meet the following conditions:
+You can open a Retirement Income account if you meet at least one of the following conditions:

 There is a limit on the total amount of superannuation you can transfer to a Retirement Income account without paying additional tax.
 This is known as the transfer balance cap.

-For the 2019-20 financial year, the transfer balance cap is set at $1.6 million.
+For the 2020-21 financial year, the transfer balance cap is set at $1.6 million.
 This cap will be indexed, and increases will be in increments of $100,000.
+The amount of indexation that you will be entitled to will depend on how much of your transfer balance cap you have used.
+If you meet or exceed your transfer balance cap, you will not be entitled to indexation.

 If you're concerned that this limit might impact your retirement plans, you should seek financial advice.

-1. For the financial years 2009 to 2019.
-Past performance is not a reliable indicator of future performance.
+1. For the financial years 2010 to 2020.
+Past performance may not be a reliable indicator of future performance.
 QSuper’s Retirement Income account, Balanced option only.
 The return is a compound annualised return reflected after administration fees, investment fees and tax.
 Disclosed/reported investment returns reflect the returns of the fund and not member returns of the investment options as they do not take into account the timing of contributions, investment switches or withdrawals.

 It takes less than 10 minutes through Member Online.